 I cannot access the network from one computer, but all other computers are working.Shut down and restart the computer.
 If the computer is a netbook, try moving it closer to the access point.
 If this solves the problem, you are having signal interference.
 It can be caused by many things, including leaded glass, metal-reinforced concrete walls and floors or simply too much distance between your computer and the access point.

 I want to boost my wireless signal to a weak area of the house.Buy a wireless repeater, which allow you to extend the wireless networking signal much farther from the original base station.
 Or explore new wireless technology such as a Wireless N.

 I have a 2.4 GHz wireless telephone; will it interfere with my wireless system?Yes.
 Any 2.4 GHz wireless phone can interfere with your wireless network.
 Normally symptoms will be sudden loss of wireless connectivity or drastically reduced speeds when the phone is in use.
 If this occurs, you can try changing the channel on your phone.
 Hang up the phone and pick it up again.
 This will usually force the phone to use a different channel.
 Some phones have a channel button near the keypad that allows you to select the channel used by the phone.
 Some routers allow you to specify a channel and this can also help prevent interference.
 Check your router manual for instructions on changing the channel.

-If you are still having problems, we can save your home network from the dumpster with Wireless Networking help or make it look effortless with our Home Networking Make Simple.
+If you are still having problems, let us save your home network from the dumpster with our Wireless Networking service.
 Give us a call at 1-800-GeekSquad (1-800-433-5778) or Chat with an Agent.